-The persons whose names are set forth in the table below are the five (5) current directors (each a "Director") of the Corporation and are the five (5) proposed nominees for election as Directors for the ensuing year.
-The Board recommends that Shareholders vote in favour of the five (5) proposed Director nominees whose names are set forth in the table below.
-Shareholders have the option to (i) vote for all of the Directors of the Corporation listed in the table below; (ii) vote for some of the Directors and withhold for others; or (iii) withhold for all of the Directors.
-Unless the Shareholder has specifically instructed in the enclosed form of proxy that the Shares represented by such Proxy are to be withheld or voted otherwise, the persons named in the accompanying Proxy will vote FOR the election of each of the proposed nominees set forth below as Directors of the Corporation.
+The persons whose names are set forth in the table below are the five (5) current directors of the Corporation, each of whom is standing for unconditional election as directors of the Corporation for the ensuing year.
+The board of directors of the Corporation (the "Board") recommends that Shareholders vote in favour of the five (5) proposed director nominees whose names are set forth in the table below.
+All five of the proposed nominees for election as directors of the Corporation are existing directors of the Corporation.
+Shareholders have the option to (i) vote for all of the directors of the Corporation listed in the table below; (ii) vote for some of the directors and withhold for others; or (iii) withhold for all of the directors.
+Unless the Shareholder has specifically instructed in the enclosed form of proxy that the Shares represented by such Proxy are to be withheld or voted otherwise, the persons named in the accompanying Proxy will vote FOR the election of each of the proposed nominees set forth below as directors of the Corporation.

-Each Director is elected annually and holds office until the next annual meeting of Shareholders or, if his office is earlier vacated, until his successor is duly elected in accordance with the Articles of the Corporation.
+Each director of the Corporation is elected annually and holds office until the next annual general meeting of Shareholders or, if such director's office is earlier vacated, until a successor is duly appointed or elected in accordance with the Articles.